|

 with compression patched to the overall stereo output because

 extreme compression will actually change the mix.
+The

 most critical use of these processors in the studio is to